DevMountain/react-5-afternoon/README.md

 ### Summary

 In this step, we will complete the rest of the reducer for updating the remaining properties on state.
-This step will be a challenge, meaning there will not be any guided instructions.
+We want this step to be a challenge for you, meaning there will not be any guided instructions.
 Try to complete this step without looking at any previous steps.
 If you get stuck, try looking back at the previous three steps.

 ### Instructions